geeksforsocialchange/gfsc-v3/content/blog/2024/placecal-organiser-training-summer-2024/index.md

 ---

 {{<image-with-caption/start src="social.jpg" alt="Climate Action Newcastle volunteers at the Heaton Festival" classList="image--frame image--center">}}
 Climate Action Newcastle volunteers at Heaton Festival.
-Credit: Rakesh Prashara
+Photo: Rakesh Prashara.
 {{<image-with-caption/end>}}

 [PlaceCal](https://placecal.org/) is our international award-winning software and community development approach that lets you curate a list of groups and events for any combination of place and interest.

-Other people are using it to make listings of age friendly groups in [Hulme & Moss Side in Manchester](https://hulme.placecal.org/), [transgender groups in London](https://transdimension.uk/), and [climate and migrant justice groups in the North East](https://climatejustice.placecal.org/).
+Other people are using it to make listings of age friendly groups in [Hulme & Moss Side in Manchester](https://hulme.placecal.org/), [parent and child groups in Torbay](https://torbay.placecal.org/), [transgender groups in London](https://transdimension.uk/), and [climate and migrant justice groups in the North East](https://climatejustice.placecal.org/).

-Some of the things people have told us they want to use it to list are: all parent and child groups for their city, a health and wellbeing directory or asset map, cycling groups, independent music venues, reading clubs, gardening groups, and protest and abolition initiatives.
+Some of the things people have told us they want to use it to list are: listing home education networks, a health and wellbeing directory or asset map, cycling groups, independent music venues, reading clubs, gardening groups, and protest and abolition initiatives.

 Some of the benefits of making a centralised community calendar and group listing are: